Michael Wall, Ph.D., Executive Director

 Dr. Wall, a distinguished leader in his field of environmental conservation and education, has been at the San Diego (CA) Natural History Museum for more than 16 years and is currently Vice President of Science and Conservation.
 He joins the Trust as an accomplished executive leader, scientist, educator, committed conservationist, environmental steward, effective fundraiser, collaborator, and creative thinker.
 Describing his work ethic, Wall said, “My first and unending love is teaching about the wonders of nature.
 Even in my career as a scientist, I’ve always leaned more into science communication than research…to not just tell people about nature, but to give them gateways to experience it.
 In short, my mission is to deepen community involvement in the science and practice of conservation.”

-Rachael Hart, Operations Coordinator/Naturalist
+Rachael Hart, Wildlife Caretaker/Naturalist

 Amy Duggins, Community Science Coordinator